aartvanempel/ToDo/README.md

 # ToDoList-AngularJS
-Followed the Team Treehouse tutorial: To Do list in AngularJS.
+To Do list in AngularJS.
+Tutorial gevolgd op Team Treehouse.